Job-Hunt.org is a very popular site for job seekers with over 11,000,000 visitors and over 25,000,000 million page views in a year.

 New Guides may be added any time.
 Old Guides are removed when no longer useful or maintained.

 If you want to contribute to Job-Hunt on a regular basis and for a specific topic, send an email to me at webmaster at Job-Hunt.org.
 Include the following information:

 Thank you for your interest in writing for Job-Hunt.org.
 Send a message to Susan@Job-Hunt.org with this subject: Possible [your topic] Job-Hunt Contributor.

 Job-Hunt contributors, known as "Job-Hunt Experts," write monthly or quarterly articles on their topic of expertise.

 Several have been active on Job-Hunt for many years and have contributed 40 articles or more, usually at the rate of one per month.

-When articles are republished, a link back to the original Job-Hunt article is recommended and preferred.
 This benefits both the Expert and Job-Hunt since it helps Google see the connection between the two.
 Job-Hunt is a trusted site with a high Google PageRank.

 The purpose of the Job-Hunt.Org website is to provide the best and most up-to-date advice from genuine job search and career experts to help job seekers be successful in the job search.
 Current Job-Hunt Experts include:

 As you can see, many Job-Hunt contributors are well-known authors and consultants.
 But, they don't overtly "sell" their books or other products and services in their articles.